Michelin Rally Masters: Race of Champions

 Michelin Rally Masters: Race of Champions, also known as simply Rally Masters, is a racing video game developed by Digital Illusions CE and published by Infogrames in 2000 for Microsoft Windows and PlayStation.
-It is a rally racing game branded after the Race of Champions sporting event, and features 20 licensed rally automobiles.
+It is branded after the Race of Champions sporting event, and features 20 licensed rally automobiles.

-A port of the game for the Nintendo 64 was in the works, to be released as Test Drive Rally on the North American market, but the publisher ultimately cancelled the project.
+Development

+The game was announced by Digital Illusions as Rally Masters in January 1999, with Gremlin Interactive as publisher.
+Following Gremlin's purchase by Infogrames, the company revealed a North American release under the name Test Drive Rally in August 1999.
+A version of the game for the Nintendo 64 was also planned until Infogrames cancelled the release in February 2000.
+A Dreamcast version was also reported in October 1999, but did not materialize.
+Eventually, Infogrames secured a licensing deal with Michelin and the game was renamed under its final name in all territories.

 Reception

 The PC version received favourable reviews, according to the review aggregation website GameRankings.

 It won the award for "Racing Game of 2000" in Editors' Choice at IGN's Best of 2000 Awards.